intranda/goobi-workflow-plugins-gitbook/en/goobi-plugin-quartz-bka-wohnbau.md

 ### Configuration of the time control
 The plugin can be repeated automatically or executed manually.
-Manual execution is possible by calling it within the menu item `Administration` - `Regular tasks`.
+Manual execution is possible by calling it within the menu item `Administration` - `Periodic tasks`.
 Automatic execution, on the other hand, must take place within the configuration file `goobi_config.properties`.
 To do this, the configuration must look like this if the plugin is to be executed once every hour:

 ```properties
 intranda_quartz_bka_wohnbau=0 0 */1 * * ?